Types of Mouthguards

 - Store your mouthguard in a protective case.

-- Do not leave your mouthguard in the sun or in hot water, because it may melt or become deformed.
+- Don’t leave your mouthguard in the sun or hot water because it may melt or become deformed.

 - Do not wear a retainer with your mouthguard.

 - If you wear braces, your dentist will design a mouthguard to protect your teeth and your braces.